shaikhalamin/ad-campaigns/README.md

 # Ad Campaign build with Laravel and React
     ```php
         #Basic Feature

-        1. User can create and edit ad-campaign with  name, date, daily budget, total budget and images
+        1. User can create and edit ad-campaign with  name, date, daily budget, total budget and images.
-        3. User can see the list and preview the campaign images from the list
+        3. User can see the list and preview the campaign images from the list.
     ```
 ## Project Run Instruction